Level-set based design of Wang tiles for modelling complex microstructures: Summary

 Having a universal framework for generating Wang tile morphologies at our disposal, we have supplemented our previous comparison of strictly aperiodic and stochastic tile sets~\cite{doskar_aperiodic_2014} and confirmed the superiority of vertex-defined tile sets in suppressing artificial periodicity in assembled microstructural samples.
 Given the same cardinality of the edge- and vertex-based tile sets in two dimensions, we recommend using the latter.
-On the other hand, the same comparison in three dimensions is more subtle and the choice should be always a compromise between available computational resources and required periodicity reduction, following e.g. an approximate formula in~\cite{novak_compressing_2012}.
+On the other hand, the same comparison in three dimensions is more subtle and the choice should be always a compromise between available computational resources and required periodicity reduction, following e.g. the approximate formula proposed in~\cite{novak_compressing_2012}.

-Admittedly, the presented modification inherits certain limitations of the original framework, namely it provides only an indirect control of the resulting microstructural geometry and no spatial statistics are involved in the particle placing process.
-Albeit addressing these limitations remained out of the scope of this work, ideas conceptually similar to \cite{yang_new_2018}, i.e. optimizing the particle positions a posteriori to minimize the discrepancy between the target and computed spatial statistics, could be potentially applied to steer the generated microstructure to the desired statistics.
+Admittedly, the presented modification inherits certain limitations posed by the original framework; namely, it provides only indirect control of a resulting microstructural geometry and no spatial statistics are involved in the particle placing process.
+Albeit addressing these limitations remained out of the scope of this work, ideas conceptually similar to \cite{yang_new_2018}, i.e. optimizing the particle positions a posteriori to minimize the discrepancy between target and computed spatial statistics, could be potentially applied to steer the generated microstructure to the desired statistics.

-The generalized periodicity also brings slightly increased computational cost compared to PUC generation.
-Recall though that the tile-based compression is intended mainly for generating numerous stochastic realizations of arbitrary size.
-Thus more time can be spent on the initial microstructure preparation as the increased cost will be amortized later by the repeated use of the same compression.
+Albeit our extension features linear complexity as in the original Sonon et al.'s framework, the generalized periodicity brings increased computational cost compared to PUC generation, see~\Sref{sec:timing}.
+Recall though that tile-based compression is intended primarily for generating numerous stochastic realizations with arbitrary sizes.
+Thus, more time can be spent on preparing the initial microstructure because the increased cost will be amortized later during repeated use of the same compression.

-Related to the last remark, our current focus is on developing a robust finite element discretization tool that would enable meshing both outputs of the framework, i.e. analytical geometries of particulate microstructures and complex geometries implicitly defined via level-set fields and processed with the marching-cube algorithm.
-In both cases, special attention is paid to ensuring the topological and geometrical compatibility of the resulting finite-element meshes across the corresponding faces/edges.
+Our current focus is on developing a robust finite element discretization tool that would enable meshing both outputs of the framework, i.e. analytical geometries of particulate microstructures and complex geometries implicitly defined via level-set fields and processed with the marching-cube algorithm.
+In both cases, special attention will be paid to ensuring topological and geometrical compatibility of the resulting finite-element meshes across the corresponding faces/edges.